steveoh/Presentations/2020/DowntownCodingSLC/readme.md

 1. `sgid what is at --x 424818.88010852225 --y 4513223.70267614 --from-table=boundaries.municipal_boundaries --attributes=name`
 1. `sgid what is at --street '2222 atkin ave' --zone 84109 --api-key AGRC-130B2425664697 --from-table=boundaries.municipal_boundaries --attributes=name`
 1. `sgid what is at --from-table=boundaries.municipal_boundaries --attributes=name --filter="name like 'M%'"`

+## Wrap up

+- evolve your python scripts
+- enhance your business with spatial data. visualize your customers or product
+- go sign up to use our web api
+- the SGID is not a single database any longer.
+It's the core data which is accessible from many places
+- you do not need proprietary software to use GIS data

+## Considerations

+- use the web api for any scale geocoding jobs but small scale search if possible
+- use the open sgid for large scale spatial enhancements, normal visualization analysis, etc
+- use open data and arcgis online for web maps, advanced small scale queries, or within esri arcgis products